 Kobo 360, founded in late 2017, was accepted into Y Combinator and got capitalized very quickly by institutional investors including Goldman Sachs and IFC.
 According to its website, more than a brokerage platform, Kobo360 is now offering drivers access to up to $5,000 monthly working capital through KoPAY, access to an insurance product (KoboSAFE), and access to discounted petrol, comprehensive HMO (healthcare insurance) packages and an incentive-based education program for their families through KoboCARE.

 Logistics enable trade.
 Trade empowers economies.
 The importance of logistics can never be overemphasized in both traditional sectors and digital sectors like e-commerce.
 It is exciting to see growing adoption of digital solutions to solving logistics problems in African markets.
-While there have been increasing number of players in this space, we think opportunities are still available to many entrepreneurs who aspire to serve the underserved, to diversify services, and to add more value to the transformation of mid-mile freight logistics in Africa.
+What we featured in this blog is more focused on the mid-mile segment of logistics, and it is important to point out that warehouse supply, last-mile delivery, port and rail infrastructure - all these upstream and downstream segments are not less relevant at all.
+With an increasing number of entrepreneurs interested in this space, we think opportunities are still available to many startups who aspire to serve the underserved, to diversify services, and to add more value to the transformation of mid-mile freight logistics in Africa.